-“WE CAN’T ALWAYS SHAPE THE FUTURE FOR OUR YOUTH, BUT WE CAN SHAPE OUR YOUTH FOR THE FUTURE.” – Franklin Delano Roosevelt
+“WE CANNOT ALWAYS BUILD THE FUTURE FOR OUR YOUTH, BUT WE CAN BUILD OUR YOUTH FOR THE FUTURE.” – Franklin Delano Roosevelt

 Over the last few years, the Franklin Delano Roosevelt Foundation has become convinced of the need for innovative undergraduate programs to enhance Harvard’s ability to produce humanists in the broadest sense of the word: humans interested in the well-being of their fellow humans.